thlaure/thlaure/README.md

 - 👨‍🎓Engineer degree in Computer Science at le CNAM (France)
 - 💻I daily use: VS Code, GNU/Linux, Git, MySQL, Docker, GitHub Copilot
 - 🧰With the following languages and frameworks: PHP, Symfony, API Platform, JavaScript, Node.js, Express, React, HTML and CSS
-- 💡I have also skills in: Python, UML, specifications writing, UX Design, Design Thinking, Agility (Scrum and Kanban)
+- 💡I have also skills in: DevOps (Docker, CI/CD), Python, UML, specifications writing, UX Design, Design Thinking, Agility (Scrum and Kanban)
-- 🌱I'm studying Big Data, IA, cybersecurity and DevOps methodology with Docker in my free time
+- 🌱I'm studying Big Data, IA, cybersecurity in my free time
 - 📚I love learning new things to expand my profesionnal knowlegde and my personal culture
 - ✒️3 words to describe myself: curiosity, versatility, perseverance
 - 🔥My objective is to work on reconciling digital and environmental issues with software eco-design, to bring digital services in a world in energy contraction.